condep/condep.github.io/_docs/3-0/quick-start.md

 }
 ```

+> See the [Environments](/docs/3-0/environment/) section for more details on environment configuration.

 ## 4. Build the Solution, and execute your operations

 To run the operations shown above, build your solution and open a Command Prompt.
 In the Command Prompt, change directory (`cd`) to: `[your_project_path]\bin\debug\`.
 In this folder, you'll find a copy of `condep.exe`.
 Run the following command: